nicholas-maltbie/nicholas-maltbie.github.io/_posts/2017-07-28-Treachery.md

 categories: Honors
 tags:       Honors Project
 icon:       "/assets/icons/lampIcon.png"
+summary: "For my second honors experience, I worked with some of my fellow students to create a video game based on the board game Betrayal at House on the Hill."
 ---

 Treachery is a project that I have started on to make a video game/interactive experience.
 This project is inspired by the board game betrayal at house on the hill made by Avalon Hill.
 I am working on the project as part of a group and our we are using github to track and manage our work.
 Our [project page](https://github.com/nicholas-maltbie/treachery) has more information on the project.